tsitu/mht-testbed/README.md

 > Calculates the best weapon and base setup to use for a particular location, sublocation, and cheese.

-This tool will be receiving optimizations in the near future to reduce its lengthy loading times and store owned items more efficiently.
+*Note:* This tool will be receiving optimizations in the near future to reduce lengthy loading times and store owned items more efficiently.

 <div align="right"><a href="#book-table-of-contents">Top</a></div>